 Really?!
 People who disagree with your document will be misleading?
 And if they agree with it will be more elegant?
 I think it’s very disappointing to read this.

 Let me finish with a couple of comments.
 First, Peter Kinderman and Anne Cooke’s guide to language is not about language.
 It is, as I said, a statement of values, an ideological perspective (with parts of which I have much sympathy, with others I don’t).
 But what I particularly don’t like is constructing it as about language.
-Alas, I think that this more common than it should be.
+Alas, I think that this is more common than it should be.
 Quite a lot of ideological debates about mental health are constructed as about language.
 I think in such a way the debate is rendered as about more ‘objective’ things, which, in addition, are easily fixable.
 Such discussions suggest that the main issue in mental health is language.
-But while language matters (yawn), but there is much more to health and illness than language used to describe them.
+But while language matters (yawn), there is much more to health and illness than language used to describe them.
 Again and again, the way we speak has multiple sources.
 We didn’t start using certain words because we just fancied them and now, we shall simply decide to change them.
 Just because we abolish the word ‘schizophrenia’ doesn’t mean that people will stop stigmatising certain experiences.
 They will not.

 A couple of posts ago I wrote that I wished clinicians stopped talking about language and started talking about how to help me.
 I urge Peter Kinderman and Anne Cooke to write about how to help people, not how to speak about them.
 I know that writing about ‘language’ is considerably easier, though.